 “Tits,” she says.

 Today I’m going to write about breasts.
 Why do we start off without them and then they get bigger, swell up like that?
 Why am I going to end up with two of those things even though I don’t want any?
 Why do they grow?
 Where do they come from, and why can’t I just stay like I am?
-There are some girls who can’t help showing off how big theirs are getting and boys who laugh and take the piss, but everyone gets them so I don’t get why they’re so happy about it.
+There are some girls who can’t help showing off how big theirs are getting and flirting with the boys, but everyone has them in the end, so I don’t get why they’re so happy about it.
 Am I weird?
 I never want my breasts to swell up like that, it’s gross, makes me want to throw up.
 And there’s my mum on the phone saying she wants to make hers bigger, going on about boob jobs, talking to doctors, and I want to hear everything, so I have a listen.
 It turns out it’s because she had a baby and because she breast-fed and all that.
 Every day, every single bloody day she’s on the phone.
 Those breasts, the ones she fed me with until they were completely gone, she wants to cut them open and stick something in to make them bigger again, she wants them back how they were before she had me.
 Well, it’d be better if I’d never been born.
 Mum’s life would be tons better if she’d never had me.
 If nobody had been born there wouldn’t be all this fuss—happiness, sadness, none of it would exist in the first place.
 It’s not people’s fault that they have eggs and sperm.
 I just wish they’d stop putting those eggs and sperm together.

 Pointy Cones and Pancakes